jOOQ/jOOQ/CONTRIBUTING.md

 Thanks for offering your help.
 We really appreciate your intentions.
 But let's review whether a PR is really reasonable for what you're trying to do.

 - **Did you discover a typo or minor bug that you think is really easy to fix?** A PR is perfect.
 Skip to [The ideal PR](#the-ideal-pr)
+- **Do you want to show some code in diff/PR form** Sure!
+That's a clever usage of PRs, often better than prose.
+If there's no expectation of it to be merged, go for it!
-- **Are you about to suggest a new feature, API, etc?** Please don't!
+- **Are you about to suggest a concrete implementation of a new feature, API, etc?** Please don't!
 We're very very likely to reject your PR and you will have wasted your time.
 Please use the [issue tracker](https://github.com/jOOQ/jOOQ/issues/new) or the [mailing list](https://groups.google.com/d/forum/jooq-user) to discuss your ideas first.
 Then, quite possibly, it's much more reasonable to leave the implementation to us.
 Here's why:

 Overlooking things
 ------------------